BrannonKLuong/dropshop_ML_overlay/README.md

     execution_time = end_time - start_time
     print(f"Execution time: {execution_time:.2f} seconds")
     ```
 2. The first block of the main function before entering the while loops runs a handful of key functions.
 All Droplets initialize a global data structure to store the droplet objects.
 Where the list of segments is entered in the form of Type((x1, y2), (x2, y2), (Direction_x, direction y)).
-A corresponding list of start and middle-end points are of the form ((start x, start y), (mid x, mid y) (end x, y)) <b>if and only if</b> it is also a Curve Type.
+A corresponding list of start and middle-end points are of the form ((start x, start y), (mid x, mid y) (end x, y)) <b>IF AND ONLY IF</b> it is also a Curve Type.

     ```
     all_droplets = set()